 I'm probably pretty biased to say this since I spend a lot of time on MSDN but the documentation for Azure services is excellent and pretty much always up to date.

 The whole interface seems well designed and it is consistent as well.
 One thing I love is that Azure has a dark mode which either AWS or GCP has.
-The site feels fast as well so applaud Microsoft for taking time to develop a good interface.
+The site feels fast as well so applaud Microsoft for taking the time to develop a good interface.

-When it comes to the negative things, there are mainly two things that come to mind, most buttons and links don’t act like links which make it impossible to open in a new tab.
+When it comes to the negative things, there are mainly two things that come to mind, most buttons and links don't act like links which makes it impossible to open in a new tab.
 This is a minor annoyance but still worth mentioning and the other issue is the whole sidescrolling adventure Azure got going.
 You can easily become lost in all the boxes here and there.

 Microsoft has done a splendid job with Azure and their offering for .NET developers is unmatched.
 The documentation is of high quality and always up to date but the really strong selling point is the smooth developer experience which I cannot live without.